Geisha: Training process

 Before the 20th century, geisha began their training at a young age, around the age of six.
 In the present day this is no longer the case, and geisha usually debut as maiko around the age of 17 or 18.
 Labour laws stipulate that apprentices only join an okiya aged 18, although okiya in Kyoto are legally allowed to take on recruits at a younger age, 15–17.
 Now, girls must graduate from middle school and then make the personal decision to train to become a geisha.
 Young women who wish to become geisha now most often begin their training after high school or even college.
 Many more women begin their careers in adulthood.

 Before debuting as a maiko, apprentices may live at the okiya as shikomi – essentially a trainee, learning all the necessary skills to become a maiko, as well as attending to the needs of the house and learning to live with her geisha sisters and within the karyūkai.
 By watching other geisha and learning from the mother of the house (known as the lit. 'mother' (okā-san)), apprentices learn how to speak with guests, the mannerisms necessary to be a geisha, and the traditions of the karyūkai.
 Apprentices also learn how to comfortably wear kimono.

 Traditionally the shikomi stage of training lasted for years, and some girls were bonded to geisha houses as children.
 Daughters of geisha were often brought up as geisha themselves, usually as the successor (atotori, meaning "heir" or "heiress") or daughter-role (musume-bun) to the okiya.
-Successors, however, were not always blood relations.
-Nowadays, a girl is often a shikomi for up to a year.
+Successors were not always blood relations.
+Now, a girl is often a shikomi for up to a year.

 A maiko is an apprentice and is therefore bonded under a contract to her okiya.
 The okiya will usually supply her with food, board, kimono, obi, and other tools of her trade, but a maiko may decide to fund everything herself from the beginning with either a loan or the help of an outside guarantor.
 A maiko's training is very expensive, and debts must be repaid over time with her earnings to either the okiya or her guarantor.
 This repayment may continue after graduation to geishahood, and only when her debts are settled can a geisha claim her entire wages and work independently (if loaning from the okiya).
 After this point she may choose to stay on living at her okiya, must still be affiliated to one to work, and even living away from the okiya, will usually commute there to begin her working evening.